-2 as of 18 March 2024
+2 as of 14 March 2025

 Group.
 Until 20 July 2020, he held the position of Deputy CEO of OTP Bank Nyrt.
-Since 30 October 2020, he has been the Chairman of the Board of Directors of Magyar Bankholding Zrt.
-As of 1 January 2021, he has been the Chairman and Chief Executive of MKB Bank Nyrt. and Chairman of the Board of Directors and the Supervisory Board of the Group's subsidiaries (MBH Befeketítési Alapkezelő Zrt., MBH Befektetési Bank Zrt., Euroleasing Zrt., Budapest Lízing Zrt., Euroleasing Ingatlan Zrt., Solus Capital Zrt.).
-He is the Chairman of the Board of Trustees of the MKB Bank Foundation for the Support and Development of the Arts, established by MKB Bank in 2022 in the spirit of social responsibility.
+Since 30 October 2020, he has been the Chairman of the Board of Directors of Magyar Bankholding Zrt, until its demerger.
+As of 1 January 2021, he has been the Chairman and Chief Executive of MBH Bank Nyrt. and Chairman of the Board of Directors and the Supervisory Board of the Group's subsidiaries (MBH Alapkezelő Zrt., MBH Befektetési Bank Zrt., Fundamenta-Lakáskassza Zrt., Euroleasing Zrt., Budapest Lízing Zrt., Euroleasing Ingatlan Zrt., Solus Capital Zrt.).
+He is the Chairman of the Board of Trustees of the MBH Bank Foundation for the Support and Development of the Arts, established by MKB Bank in 2022 in the spirit of social responsibility.
 Member of the Board of the Hungarian Banking Association since 19 May 2023.
 As of 1 January 2022, he was in charge the merger of Budapest Bank, MKB Bank and Takarékbank as Chairman and Chief Executive of Magyar Bankholding.
 As of May 2023, he is the Chairman and Chief Executive of the Company resulting from the triple merger.
+As of 19 May 2023, he has been a Presidium member of the Hungarian Banking Association.
+On 20 August 2024, he was presented with the Commander's Cross of the Order of Merit of the Hungarian Republic.